wurmlab/genomicscourse/2021/practicals/reference_genome/prediction.md

 ##### Running BLAST

 We will use [SequenceServer](https://sequenceserver.com) to run BLAST.
 Open http://blast.genomicscourse.com/sequenceserver/ in your browser, paste the [example rice and honeybee protein sequences](predictions.fa.txt) in the textbox and click on the 'BLAST' button to run a BLAST search. *THIS WILL TAKE A MINUTE or TWO*.
-Alternatively, just use the results of the run that we performed this morning: http://blast.genomicscourse.com/sequenceserver/cac10ebf-dfb1-4ce6-9661-63d7d728babf
+Alternatively, just use the results of the [BLAST that we performed this morning](http://blast.genomicscourse.com/sequenceserver/cac10ebf-dfb1-4ce6-9661-63d7d728babf).

 Now, looking at the BLAST results ask yourself the following questions: **Do any of the gene predictions have significant similarity to known sequences?
 For a given gene prediction, do you think it is complete, or can you infer from the BLAST alignments that something may be wrong?
 Start by comparing the length of your gene prediction to that of the BLAST hits.
 Is your gene prediction considerably longer or considerably shorter than BLAST hits?
 Why?**